 There are four Points that are even: the 4, 6, 8, and 10.
-When the dice add up to one of those numbers and they land as a pair, it is considered rolled “hard”.
-When the dice add up to one of those numbers and they don’t land as a pair, it is considered rolled “easy”.
-I.e. a Hard 6 is the dice showing 3-3 while an Easy 6 is the dice showing either 5-1 or 4-2.
-Every time one of those numbers are rolled, the stickperson will say out loud whether the dice landed “easy” or “hard”.
+When one of those roll as a pair it is considered to have rolled “hard”.
+When they don’t land as a pair, it is considered “easy”.
 A Hardway is betting that the dice will land “hard” before they land “easy” or before a 7 is rolled.
-Only when your number comes “easy” or a 7 is rolled will your Hardway lose.
-Hardways are Off during the Comeout Roll and are not contract bets nor are they one-roll bets.

-Like all other bets in Craps, you have to be able to know whose bet belongs to whom.
-Hardways are very popular bets and there will be many times where almost everyone on the table are betting them.
+Hardways are very popular bets and there will be many times where almost everyone on the table is betting them.
 When that happens the potential for mistakes increase.
 A dealer may put your bet in the wrong spot or may press the wrong Hardway.
-The only way to know for sure if a dealer might be making a mistake with your money is to know where your bets are.
-There will be casinos in which the amount of space where all the players’ Hardways are placed is just not big enough to fit them all.
-The dealers then have to squeeze and make it work however they can.
+The only way to know for sure if a dealer may be making a mistake with your money is to know where your bets are.
 Watch where the dealer places your bets and make sure it’s consistent among all your Hardways.

 The Hard 6 and 8 pay more than the 4 and 10 because there are more ways for them to lose.
 There are 10 ways for the 6 or 8 to lose (any 7 or any “easy” way) and 8 ways for the 4 or 10 to lose (any 7 or “easy” way).